 - Activate the plugin and head over to CDN Enabler settings page

 Setup CDN Enabler plugin for Photon CDN

 The Photon CDN has 4 different CDN address that helps to serve the images from WordPress CDN.
 The Photon CDN addresses are:

 Let’s use the first address i.e. i0.wp.com for our demo site.
-Setup the CDN Enabler with below details and make sure that you’ve correctly entered your image library location.
+Setup the CDN Enabler with the below details and make sure that you’ve correctly entered your image library location.

 - CDN URL: Enter the CDN address along with your domain name to serve the images.
 The CDN URL for my demo.restorebin.com will be: https://i0.wp.com/demo.restorebin.com

-- Included Directories: These are default image library directory in our WordPress installation.
+- Included Directories: These are the default image library directory in our WordPress installation.
 You can just leave it to default whatever this displayed in the field.
 You may also add multiple local directories by separating with ,

 - Exclusions: List of file types that need to excluded from the CDN Enabler to apply the CDN URL.
 Make sure that you’ve excluded all the file types except image filetype.
 I personally exclude the following types: .php, .js, .json, .mp4, .pdf, .apk, .css

 - CDN HTTPS: Enable this option to serve the images from HTTPS instead of HTTP.
 Since we have already set up the Let’s Encrypt SSL certificate, it’s important from a security standpoint that we are serving the images from HTTPS